shandley/hecatomb/docs/pythonTutorialPt2.md

 ## Inspect the dataframes

-Let's look at the bigtable file by clicking on the 'View As DataFrame' link:
+Let's look at the bigtable file by clicking on the 'View As DataFrame' link next to the 'data' DataFrame:

 [![](img/pythonTutDataTable.png)](img/pythonTutDataTable.png)

-And the metadata:
+And then look at the 'meta' DataFrame as well:

 ![](img/pythonTutMetaTable.png)